renpy/renpy/sphinx/source/screens.rst

     and the `style` property is a string, then ``"_text"`` is appended to that string to give the default text style.

+`text_`-
+   Other properties prefixed with text_ have this prefix stripped, and are then passed to the text displayable.

 It also takes:

 * :ref:`Common Properties <common-properties>`